Haikp/LearnOpenGL/06_Camera/README.md

 With this module completed, this now marks the end of OpenGL basics.
 The next step would to now be head towards lighting, however I may try to create some project first before hand just to hammer in the entire workflow of OpenGL.

 I do need to create libraries more libraries to make things move along faster, but perhaps I should try to code without libraries first?
 I'm not sure, but I'll get something done before moving on to lighting.

+Next Day: I will create a general workflow for low level OpenGL, then I'll create the libraries from scratch.
+First and foremost though, I will complete this module's exercise.

+Exercise completed, annoyed by row major vs column major.